freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-grid-magazine/part-071.md

 ---
-id: 6144ee790af79815ad15a832
+id: 6148e5a204d99e70343a63e4
-title: Part 29
+title: Part 71
 challengeType: 0
-dashedName: part-29
+dashedName: part-71
 ---

 # --description--

-Now you are ready to start putting together the CSS grid.
-CSS Grid offers a two-dimensonal grid-based layout, allowing you to center items horizontally and vertically, while still retaining control to do things like overlap elements.
+The `gap` property is a shorthand way to set the value of `column-gap` and `row-gap` at the same time.
+If given one value, it sets the `column-gap` and `row-gap` both to that value.
+If given two values, it sets the `row-gap` to the first value and the `column-gap` to the second.

-Begin by creating a `main` selector and giving it a `display` property set to `grid`.
+Give the `.image-wrapper` selector a `gap` property set to `2rem`.

 # --hints--